Wednesday, October 4, 2023

 There must be some truth to it, right?
-Well, the reality is that reputable studies suggest little likelihood of a connections between cannabis consumption and decreased IQ.
+Well, the reality is reputable studies suggest little likelihood of a connections between cannabis consumption and decreased IQ.

-According to Dr. Mitch Earleywine, a professor of psychology at the University of Albany, “marijuana seems to affect a particular kind of intelligence, like short term retention of vocabulary words and other information that you might learn in school.”
+According to Dr. Mitch Earleywine, a professor of psychology at the University of Albany, “marijuana seems to affect a particular kind of intelligence, like short term retention of vocabulary words and other information you might learn in school.”

-The two 2016 reports, one from Britain and the other in the U.S., reached the identical conclusion: There is no evidence that adolescent marijuana use leads to a decline in intelligence.
+So, yes, your brain is a bit jumbled if you consume a heavy dose of THC.
+But what about the long-term impact?
+The two reports, one from Britain and the other in the U.S., reached the identical conclusion: It seems there is no evidence adolescent marijuana use leads to a decline in intelligence.

 According to Live Science:

-“Brain-scan studies in humans suggest that pot may be linked to anatomical brain changes, such as shrinking of the amygdala, a brain region that processes emotion, reward and fear.
+“Brain-scan studies in humans suggest marijuana may be linked to anatomical brain changes, such as shrinking of the amygdala, a brain region processes emotion, reward and fear.
 In some people with genetic vulnerability, such brain changes might be enough to tip someone into schizophrenia, which is more common in people who have used marijuana.
 However, the genes in question may lead people to smoke more pot and to be more prone to schizophrenia, rather than directly causing the link between pot and psychosis.”

-NIDA is supporting a study that will map the effects of marijuana on brain development.
+NIDA is supporting a study which will map the effects of marijuana on brain development.
 The Adolescent Brain and Cognitive Development Study (ABCD) will follow 10,000 9- to 10- year-olds through early adulthood, using neuroimaging to map changes in the brain.

 MUST READ